mcneel/rhino.inside-revit/docs/pages/_en/1.0/guides/revit-categories.md

   - *Analytical* categories e.g. *Analytical Surfaces*, *Structural Loads*, etc.
   - *Annotation* categories e.g. *Tags*, *Dimensions*, etc.

-Within Model Categories there can be quite a difference between the category behaviors and the elements they contain.
-Developing and understanding of how commonly use categories will and will not allow is important to using Revit.See [Rhino To Revit]({{ site.baseurl }}{% link _en/1.0/guides/rhino-to-revit.md%}) guide to understand how to add these element types using Rhino geometry.
+Model Categories vary in the elements they can contain.
+Developing and understanding of how commonly used categories will allow is important to using Revit.
 Categories may or may not contain:
   - *Directshapes*
-  - *Component Families* e.g. *Furniture*, *Generic Model*, *Site* etc.
+  - *Loadable Families* e.g. *Furniture*, *Generic Model*, *Site* etc.
   - *System* Families/Types e.g. *Walls*, *Doors*, *Floors*, *Roofs*, etc.

+ See [Rhino To Revit]({{ site.baseurl }}{% link _en/1.0/guides/rhino-to-revit.md%}) guide to understand how to add any these element types using Rhino and Grasshopper.

 ## Query Categories

-There are two main ways to find categories elements in a document.
+There are two main ways to find categories in a document.

 Use the {% include ltr/comp.html uuid="d150e40e" %} component to query the document for the main categories and sub-categories that exist in a project.
-For query can be modified by using the {% include ltr/comp.html uuid="5ffb1339" %} component to filter for only certain categorie types or use a Booloen toggle to select main categories or sub-categories.
+For query can be modified by using the {% include ltr/comp.html uuid="5ffb1339" %} component to filter for only certain categories types or use a Boolean toggle to select main categories or sub-categories.

 ![]({{ "/static/images/guides/gh-query-category.png" | prepend: site.baseurl }})